Malaguth/skill-tracking/doc/business_needs.md

 # Business needs

 The first step to defining the problem is understanding the business needs.
 This includes understanding what the business does, its goals, and how the proposed software can help achieve them.
 It's important to clearly understand the business context to ensure that the software solution aligns with the business objectives.
+Such things will be demonstrated below.

 ## The problem